nigelheng/tp/docs/DeveloperGuide.md

   * Provides interactive learning experience for users.
   * Depends on the Ui component for displaying tutorial frames and managing user interaction.

+A log file will also be made at `FILE_PATH "./text-ui-test/UiLog.log"` at start of program, that records all Ui-related information and can be used for troubleshooting.

 ### <span style="color:grey;">Game Implementation:</span>